 What happens when your email marketing content’s metrics aren’t what you hoped for?
-If you’re like us, you’ll dig through the data to uncover where your email content went off the rails.
+If you’re like us, you’ll dig through the data to uncover where your email marketing content went off the rails.

 Your email content directly influences how well your email marketing strategy performs.
 So, the first place to look when your email metrics go downhill is the email content itself.